tendermint/tendermint/README.md

 GRPC is an rpc framework native to Protocol Buffers with support in many languages.
-Implementing the ABCI using GRPC can allow for faster prototyping, but is expected to be much slower than the ordered, asynchronous TSP.
+Implementing the ABCI using GRPC can allow for faster prototyping, but is expected to be much slower than the ordered, asynchronous socket protocol.

-Note the length-prefixing used in TSP does not apply for GRPC.
+Note the length-prefixing used in the socket implementation does not apply for GRPC.

 # Tools and Apps